msgpack/msgpack-javascript/README.md

 ### Reusing Encoder and Decoder instances

-`Encoder` and `Decoder` classes is provided to have better performance by reusing instances:
+`Encoder` and `Decoder` classes are provided to have better performance by reusing instances:

 ```typescript
 import { deepStrictEqual } from "assert";